rpayami/faust2au/README.md

 OUTPUT:
   - ~/Library/Audio/Plug-Ins/Components/'filename'.components

-  AU Name will be: 'manufacturer: filename'  ('filename' is used as AU name.
+  AU Name will be: 'manufacturer: filename'  ('filename' is used as the AU name).

   The names are case-sensitive, e.g. 'faust2au Echo.dsp' results in 'Echo' as the AU name)